HIST 101H. Western Civilization to 1000 CE. 1 Unit.

 HIST 357V.
 American Environmental History: Nature and the American Marketplace.
 1 Unit.

+This course focuses on Stetson's Environmental Responsibility Value.
 This course is an examination of how Americans have created wealth from nature, generated environmental problems, and worked to solve them.
 A major theme of the class is the relationship between ideas of nature and the emergence of a market economy.
 Junior Seminar.

 HIST 359H.
 The Birth of Modern America, 1890-1940.
 1 Unit.